aruba/pycentral/README.md

  * **Access Token**: This process is more secure.
 By providing only the *access_token* instead of credentials, the package will not cache the tokens.
 But loses the ability to handle expired token and to generate new access tokens.

 ## How to contribute
-Please see the accompanying [CONTRIBUTIONS.md](https://github.com/aruba/pycentral/blob/master/CONTRIBUTIONS.md) file for guidelines on how to contribute to this repository.
+Please see the accompanying <a href="https://github.com/aruba/pycentral/blob/master/CONTRIBUTIONS.md" target="_blank">CONTRIBUTIONS.md</a> file for guidelines on how to contribute to this repository.

 ## Troubleshooting Issues
 If you encounter module import errors, make sure that the package has been installed correctly.

-Additionally, please read the [RELEASE-NOTES.md](https://github.com/aruba/pycentral/blob/master/RELEASE-NOTES.md) file for the current release information and known issues.
+Additionally, please read the <a href="https://github.com/aruba/pycentral/blob/master/RELEASE-NOTES.md" target="_blank">RELEASE-NOTES.md</a> file for the current release information and known issues.